 Weekly home learning tasks are found on the ‘Home Learning Menu.’
 The home learning menu tasks have been set by the teachers within the year group, and cover a range of topics that will be taught across the term.
 Your child needs to select at least one task to complete each week, and hand in to their class teacher on the day specified on the menu.
 Pupils are invited to share their home learning with their class – this is an opportunity for children to develop their speaking skills and to feel proud of their achievements.
 As a parent or carer, you can help by encouraging, discussing ideas and by ensuring your child has a good working space at home.
 Please contact your child’s class teacher with any questions or concerns.
 The home learning menus for the current term can be found below:

-ActiveLearn: In addition to the home learning menu, class teachers will allocate online maths activities each week to consolidate the learning in class.
-The children need to log onto ActiveLearn and then enter their login details (their username and password is the same as their PHJS username and password) and the school code: pahi click “Log in”.
+Mathletics: In addition to the home learning menu, class teachers will allocate online maths activities each week to consolidate the learning in class.
+The children need to log onto their Mathletics accounts, using the link in the Quicklinks button above.

 As well as the weekly home learning task, your child is expected to learn spellings from a weekly list which your child’s teacher will distribute.
 Learning the spellings for just a short time each day is more effective than leaving it all to the last minute.